 The course is assessed and its content regularly reviewed in consultation with academic staff, environmental consultants and senior personnel from organisations such as the Scottish Government, Scottish Natural Heritage, and the Scottish Environment Protection Agency.
 The aim is to keep the course relevant to the needs of employers and up-to-date with changes occurring in the field of environmental management.

 You should expect to pay fees for every year you are in attendance and be aware fees are subject to revision and may increase annually.
 Students on programmes of study of more than one year should take this into account when applying.

-The Scottish Funding Council is funding Home/EU tuition fees for a number of places on the MSc Environmental Management.
+The Scottish Funding Council is funding Home/EU tuition fees for a number of places on this course.
 Funded places are open to applicants domiciled in Scotland and the EU.
 More information